Days of Betrayal

-Days of Betrayal (Dny zrady) is a 1973 Czechoslovakian drama film directed by Otakar Vávra.
-The film was entered into the 8th Moscow International Film Festival where it won a Diploma.
-It was also selected as the Czechoslovakian entry for the Best Foreign Language Film at the 46th Academy Awards, but was not accepted as a nominee.
+Days of Betrayal (Dny zrady) is a 1973 Czechoslovak drama film directed by Otakar Vávra.
+The film was entered into the 8th Moscow International Film Festival, where it won a Diploma.
+It was also selected as the Czechoslovak entry for the Best Foreign Language Film at the 46th Academy Awards, but was not accepted as a nominee.
 The film was meant as the first part of Vávra's "war trilogy" consisting of movies Days of Betrayal, Sokolovo and Liberation of Prague.